realpython/python-guide/docs/scenarios/admin.rst

 ----
 `Chef <https://www.chef.io/chef/>`_  is a systems and cloud infrastructure automation framework that makes it easy to deploy servers and applications to any physical, virtual, or cloud location.
+In case this is your choice for configuration management, you will primarily use Ruby to write your infrastructure code.
 Chef works by using custom recipes (configuration elements), implemented in cookbooks.
 Cookbooks, which are basically packages for infrastructure choices, are usually stored in your Chef server.
 Read the `Digital Ocean tutorial series <https://www.digitalocean.com/community/tutorials/how-to-install-a-chef-server-workstation-and-client-on-ubuntu-vps-instances>`_ on chef to learn how to create a simple Chef Server.

-To create a simple cookbook the `knife <https://docs.chef.io/knife.html>`_ is used:
+To create a simple cookbook the `knife <https://docs.chef.io/knife.html>`_ command is used:

 .. code-block:: console